intel-lab-lkp/linux/Documentation/process/code-of-conduct-interpretation.rst

 will not vote on the measures.

-The Code of Conduct Committee is mindful of the negative impact of seeking public apology and instituting ban could have on individuals.
+The Code of Conduct Committee is mindful of the negative impact of seeking a public apology and instituting a ban could have on individuals.
 It is also mindful of the longer term harm to the community that could result from not taking action when such serious public violations occur.